Bendrox/MCP_chatbot/README.md

-# 🤖 MCP Chatbot: Multi‑Level Assistant
+# 🤖 MCP Chatbot a Multi‑Level Assistant for Academic and Legal Search

 ## 🧭 Overview